bradleyjay/docker_whale_race/readme.md

 ## Docker Preparation

 0. Create another new tab in your terminal app.
-1. Ensure you have Docker and Python installed.
-2. Be sure you've installed PyYAML and Flask:

-`pip3 install pyyaml`
-`pip3 install flask`

-3. Start the Docker Daemon.
+1. Start the Docker Daemon.
-4. If not present, create a virtual environment:

-`python3 -m venv venv`

-4. Activate your virtual environment:

-`. venv/bin/activate`

-4. Navigate to the Docker directory:
+2. Navigate to the Docker directory:

 `cd docker`

-5. Give execute permissions to the startup script, then run it:
+3. Give execute permissions to the startup script, then run it:

 `chmod +x startup_script.sh `
 `./startup_script.sh `